 1. Determining Materials

 Once you decide which stone siding you’d like to install, you’ll want to evaluate key considerations to start your project.
-Make sure you nail down what look you’re trying to achieve, determine the substrate you’ll be installing over and take any structural concerns into consideration.
-All of these factors will help inform the materials you need to gather for your specific project such as your WRB, rainscreen, wire lath, mortar, insulation and any required tools or fasteners.
+Ensure you decide on the desired appearance, identify the surface you will be placing it on, and consider any structural issues.
+These factors will assist you in determining the necessary materials for your project.
+Some of these materials include WRB, rainscreen, wire lath, mortar, insulation, and tools or fasteners.

 2. Prepping the Surface

 How you prep the surface depends entirely on the substrate and the specific manufacturer’s recommendations.
 For example, if you are applying over concrete, you’ll want to start by cleaning off any dirt or oil from the surface.
-When installing over wood, no cleaning is typically required.
+Typically, you do not need to clean when installing over wood.

-For traditional stone installation, the surface is often prepped with a dual WRB (weather-resistance barrier), rainscreen, wire lath and a scratch coat.
+In traditional stone installation, you often prep the surface with a dual WRB (weather-resistance barrier), rainscreen, wire lath, and a scratch coat.
 Make sure to not cut any corners if installing a scratch coat.
 Wait for the full 12- to 24-hour window for the coat to firm up, otherwise, it can create quality control issues.

-When working with mortarless stone veneer, the product is installed more like traditional siding.
+When working with mortarless stone veneer, you install the product more like traditional siding.
 There is no need to worry about wire lath or a scratch coat.